NeirouzJbira/Python-3-Crash-Course/03 Python 3 - Object-Oriented Syntax.md

 You might have noticed that the methods like `__init__(self)` `__str__(self)`, etc. seem kinda special.

 That's because they are!
 They're part of a group of pre-defined methods called **magic methods**.

+There's one more I'd like to tell you about, but the rest of them are here: https://rszalski.github.io/magicmethods/

 ```python
 # If __init__(self) is the constructor method